Family Law Attorneys in Vancouver, WA

-A divorce is the legal and document end of a lawful marriage.
-Both parties revert to single status, divide up assets, decided upon alimony, determine child custody and child support if children are involved and cease to be married.
-Divorce can be straight forward and fast if everyone agrees on how all the essential components like custody, child support, asset division, and neither party contests anything.
+A divorce is the legal and documented end of a lawful marriage.
+Both parties revert to single status, divide up assets, decide upon alimony, determine child custody and child support if children are involved and cease to be married.
+Divorce can be straightforward and fast if everyone agrees on how all the essential components like custody, child support, asset division, and neither party contests anything.

 - Physical mistreatment

 - A couple does not get along

 Annulment proceedings remove the marriage from court records and invalidate it, so it appears as it never existed.
 Annulments are rarely granted.
 Seeking legal counsel from Brian Walker Law Firm P.C. about a possible annulment will help you more fully understand your rights and options.

 Alimony is a monetary provision ordered by the courts for the financial support of one spouse by another.
 Some former spouses forego alimony as they do not fully understand their rights.
 Ensuring an adequate alimony is issued is why utilizing an attorney with Brian Walker is so crucial.
 Allow our team to help you know what you are entitled to in your divorce.

 Liabilities and Assets

 Property gained or acquired during a marriage comprise assets or holdings.
 Liabilities are typically a financial debt that you and a former spouse are responsible for.
 Both assets and liabilities must be divided up during a divorce.